om2-ws22/website/_sources/docs/course-syllabus.md

 AEs are due within three days after lecture
 :::

 The AEs are due within **three days** after the corresponding lecture.
-For example, AEs from a Monday lecture would be due Thursday by 11:59 pm and AEs from a Tuesday lecture would be due Friday by 11:59 pm ET.
+For example, AEs from a Wednesday lecture would be due Saturday by 11:59 pm.

 Because these AEs are for practice, they will be graded based on completion.
 Successful on-time completion of at least 80% of every AE will result in full credit in the final course grade.

 (hw)=
 ### Homework

-In homeworks (HW), you will apply what you've learned during lectures to complete data analysis tasks using data not covered during lectures.
+In homeworks (HW), you will apply what you've learned during lectures to complete tasks not explicitly covered during lectures.

 You may discuss homework assignments with other students; however, homework should be completed and **submitted individually**.